 - Read information before your appointment so you are prepared for what your doctors might discuss with you.
 It will also help you prepare questions you might want to ask them.

-- Talking to others who have been diagnosed with breast cancer can also help.
+- Talking to others on the online network may also help.
 You might find that they have a good understanding of what you’re going through.

 - Choose how much information you want.
 Every woman’s needs are different and it’s up to you to decide how much you want to know ahead of time.